bleonardb3/ML_POT_03-27/README.md

 1. [Lab-6](Lab-6) - This lab will feature the Watson Studio SPSS modeler to demonstrate visual drag and drop creation of a machine learning model.
 1. [Lab-7](Lab-7) - This lab will feature the Watson Studio Data Refinery to demonstrate data profiling, visualization, and data preparation.
 1. [Lab-8](Lab-8) - This lab will demonstrate Watson Machine Learning deployment of a Machine Learning model, and DevOps to build an application that invokes the deployed model.
-1. [Lab-9](Lab-9) - This lab will demonstrate creation of dashboards using the Watson Studio Dashboards builder.